leanazulyoro/isomorphic-config/README.md

 ## Environment Variables
 Inspired by the [config](https://www.npmjs.com/package/config) module, you can define environment variables to override specific configurations.
 If you're running on a server, isomorphic-config will check for the existance of a given environment variable and replace the config associated to it with it's value.

-To enable custom environment variables, create a configuration file, custom-environment-variables.json mapping the environment variable names into your configuration structure.
+To enable custom environment variables, create a configuration file, custom-environment-variables.json (and place it in the "config") directory mapping the environment variable names into your configuration structure.
 For example:
 ```json
 {
   "server": {